I could possibly do some testing.. I have this particular model at home. What exactly would I have to do?

-I'll email Eko and give him a heads up and a pointer to your posts in case he hasn't seen them. _________________ I started out with nothing, and I've still got most of it left
+I'll email Eko and give him a heads up and a pointer to your posts in case he hasn't seen them. _________________ You don’t really own a device until you can open it up and tear it apart

 I can implement it, similar I just did for Netgear wndr4000 (one 8 bit shift register). _________________ Professional debrick service for EU countries for small fee.